Convocation

 Academic Attire

-Academic attire is not required but encouraged for the iSchool Convocation ceremony.
-Academic attire is required for the university-wide Commencement ceremony.
+Academic attire is required for the university-wide Commencement and iSchool convocation ceremonies.
 Please visit the Academic Attire website for additional details and order deadlines.

 Check-in and line-up

-Upon arrival at the Armory, participants should report to the appropriate degree table to check in.
+Upon arrival, participants should report to the appropriate degree table to check in.
 You will receive an information card that will have your name (and pronunciation, if provided when you registered online).
 You will hand this card to the reader before you cross the stage.
 Staff will direct you to appropriate location to line up.
-In order to ensure the procession to Huff Hall begins on time, please stay in your designated place in line (alphabetical order within degree) after you check in.
+In order to ensure the procession begins on time, please stay in your designated place in line (alphabetical order within degree) after you check in.

 Please bring or wear all academic attire.
 Personal belongings should not be brought to the line-up as there is no storage available.
 Family members will not be permitted into the line-up area.